neulab/Text-Summarization-Papers/README.md

 ## Future Work
-Hopefully, you will see version2.0 covering papers from 1980 to 2020.
+Hopefully, you will see our version-2.0 covering papers from 1980 to 2020.